okfn/docker-ckan/README.md

 Taking as a starting point the [CKAN-in-docker repository](https://github.com/okfn/docker-ckan) by the Open Knowledge Foundation, the original README and setup instructions can now be found in [SETUP.md](/SETUP.md).

 ## Local / staging / prod
-Local using docker-desktop (for example).
-Staging and prod on AWS Elastic Container Service (ECS) so we can use the same dockerfiles.
-Deploy to staging: XXX
-Deploy to prod: XXX

-For staging and production:
-environment variables will be set in EKS.
+Docker Compose is used to manage building and running of the docker containers.

+- `docker-compose.yml` contains the build/run config for production
+- `docker-compose.staging.yml` extends the production build/run config for staging
+- `docker-compose.override.yml` extends the production build/run config for developing locally

+The `make` commands in `Makefile` read the `ENVIRONMENT` env var in `.env` and use the correct combination of docker-compose files for each environment

 ## Developing locally
 `cp .env.example .env`
-`docker-compose -f docker-compose.dev.yml build`
+`make build.all`
-`docker-compose -f docker-compose.dev.yml up`
+`make up`

+View logs using:

+`make logs`

-The CKAN web UI will now be running at `http://localhost:5000` by default
+The CKAN web UI will now be running at `http://localhost` by default

 ### Local theme development
 To load the subak CKAN theme for local development, first clone the [ckanext-subakdc](https://github.com/ClimateSubak/ckanext-subakdc) repo under the `/src` directory in this project.
 Secondly add `subakdc` as a plugin to the list of `CKAN__PLUGINS` in the `.env` file.
 Finally, restart the docker stack.